...

 • For Non-Maven Users: Download TestNG and add it to your project’s libraries manually.

-Step 2: Create a Class for Testing
+Step 2: Create a Basic Test Class

 Create a new Java class and add a basic TestNG test